John Jacob (Indiana politician)

-John Jacob is an American politician and anti-abortion activist serving as a member of the Indiana House of Representatives from the 93rd district.
-He assumed office on November 4, 2020.
+John Jacob is an American politician and anti-abortion activist who last served as a member of the Indiana House of Representatives from the 93rd district.

 Early life and education

 Jacob was born in Indianapolis.
 He earned a Bachelor of Science degree in accounting and finance from Indiana University–Purdue University Indianapolis.

 Career

 Prior to entering politics, Jacob worked as an auditor for the Indiana State Board of Accounts.
 He also owned a small business.
 Jacob was elected to the Indiana House of Representatives in November 2020.
 Jacob was endorsed by Operation Save America and campaigned on an anti-abortion platform.
 During his tenure, he authored House Bill 1282, which would ban abortion in Indiana.
-Jacob was defeated for re-election to the House in the May 2022 Republican primary by Julie McGuire.